-Just be sure the bones are from organic, green-fed beef or organic, free range chickens or turkeys.
+Just be sure the bones are from organic, grass-fed beef or organic, free range chickens or turkeys.

 1. Place bones into a large stock pot or crockpot.